 Avoiding issues can provide temporary relief, but this may lead in the long-term to reduced resilience when you're confronted with stressful situations.

 Stress, whether from inside or outside your relationship, is likely to affect the way you think, feel and behave.
 This invariably impacts on your partner - it becomes a vicious circle.
 I'm sure you're aware that there are physical consequences - the impact of stress can make you ill.

 If this page doesn't quite provide what you're looking for, then hop over to Part 3 for links to related pages.
-If you're looking for general relationship advice, you'll also find my page Relationship Problems useful in helping you to identify exactly what your relationship issues are.
+If you're looking for general relationship advice, you'll also find my page 25 Common Relationship Problems useful in helping you to identify exactly what your relationship issues are.

 Before we go on to discuss stress and your relationship, I just want to tell you about some really useful resources.